 Applebaum has helped to lift the lid on arguably the most brutal regime in history.
 The level of systematic and institutional violence was incomprehensible.
-I am not sure the human brain is meant to think in these terms.
-I kept asking how throughout.
-In the Soviet system, they did not view individuals as human beings deserving of their own human rights, but rather as pawns in their quest to victory.
+I am not sure the human brain was designed to think in these terms.
+I kept asking myself “how?” while reading “Gulag”.
+In the Soviet system, they did not view individuals as human beings deserving of their own human rights, but rather as pawns in their quest to “equality”.
 This justified untold violence.
-Applebaum has completed a scholarly work, researching countless numbers of official documents and speaking to survivors, and she succeeds in giving a voice to an untold number of people, humanising the mass terror.
+Applebaum has written a scholarly tomb, researching countless numbers of official documents, speaking to survivors and she succeeds in giving a voice to an untold number of people, humanising the mass terror.
 As Applebaum puts it, “without question the system was rigid, inflexible and inhumane”.
 The history principally analysed here dates from the start of the Revolution in 1917 up until the beginning of the end of the Gulag as a system in 1953, after Stalin had died.
 She estimates that from 1928-1953, approximately 18 million people went through the 176 Gulags in the old USSR.

 Early Gulag history:

 Pre Revolution, the Gulag was a typical prison system as could be found across the world at the time.
 It expanded when Lenin began sentencing increasingly high numbers of political opponents.
 This quickly escalated into Lenin sentencing bourgeois people to “half a year in a mine” and so the early expansion of the totalitarian mind-set of simply locking up anybody who disagreed with the Party set in.
 Applebaum points out that it is dishonest to say the system began with Stalin, as some would imagine.
 Indeed, Trotsky and Lenin both philosophically justified violence and repression as necessary tools of the Revolution.